thedivergentai/ByteFix-Website/docs/GAMEPLAN.md

     </motion.h1>
     ```
 5.  **Customize animations:**  Adjust animation properties (duration, delay, easing, etc.) within the `transition` object to achieve the desired effects.

+*   The header is now sticky.
+*   Basic form validation has been implemented.